 This is a one year full-time course designed to support those interested in spending time exploring and developing their practice in greater depth which provides you with a permanent studio space accessible all days of the week throughout the course.
 Alongside self-directed briefs we shape the course tutoring to meet the individual student’s needs, aiming to provide you with 18 hours of tutor contact time in a shared environment each week.
 Explore Printmaking, Portraiture, Sculpture, Drawing, Performative based practice.

 Typically, our graduating students continue their own studio practice or apply for postgraduate study.
-Weekly tutorials ensure the continuous progress and direction of individual work, while gallery and artist’s studio visits support students writing on the cultural context of their developing work.
+Weekly tutorials support the continuous progress and direction of your work, while gallery and artist’s studio visits support students writing on the cultural context of their developing work.
 Application is by portfolio interview with the Principal.

 The course will develop and consolidate the learner’s practice through exploration and discussion.
 It will provide a context in which learners can identify their strengths and ambitions building a sequential series of works.
-Students will develop an informed awareness and understanding of the relationship between their strengths and ambitions, and achievable targets.
+Students will develop an informed awareness and understanding of the relationship between their strengths, ambitions, and achievable targets.